 - The Dirt wasn’t packed enough like in the time of Owens German Sand.
 It was more like a cricket pitch in the 1930s

 - The track in 1936 games was for sure much better.
-The sand and dust are compressed by a cylinder machine to get it in the proper fashion for obtaining good scores.
-They even mix the soil with brick powder or some kind of ashes to make it more resistant.
+A cylinder machine compresses the sand and dust to get it properly for obtaining good scores.
+They even mix the soil with brick powder or some ashes to make it more resistant.
 Andre ran in very handicapped conditions.

-- DeGrasse want in peak shape – probably only at 90-95% condition
+- DeGrasse wants in peak shape – probably only at 90-95% condition.

-- it was dirt and sand but it had rained recently so the soil was slightly muddy.
+- It was compacted dirt and sand, but it had rained recently, so the soil was slightly muddy.
 Owens was at an even bigger disadvantage than this track De Grasse ran on.

-- Owens had a lot more pressure on him in terms of Politics of the times.
+- Owens had a lot more pressure on him in terms of the Politics of the times.

 They should have at least ran this test 10 times to get a baseline.